Balsamic beef with potatoes, sauce, and vegetables, a classic Sunday roast slowly-cooked in a Dutch oven.

 - During the last hour of the cooking time, start preparing the side dishes.

-- Take the meat out of the sauce and bind the sauce with 1or 2 tablespoons corn starch mixed with water, if you would like to have a thicker sauce.
+- Take the meat out of the sauce and bind the sauce with 1or 2 tablespoons cornstarch mixed with enough cold water to form a slowly runny paste.
+This step is optional, add cornstarch if you would like to have a thicker sauce.